Legeind121/BYT-PLTracker/docs/05-GUMROAD-SETUP.md

 ## Installation Process

-1. Download the installer (PNL-Tracker-Setup-1.0.0.exe)
+1. Download the installer (PNL Tracker-1.0.0 Setup.exe)
 2. Run the installer
 3. Wait for your license key email (sent within 24 hours)
 4. Enter license key when prompted
 5. Start tracking!

+## Refund Policy

+We stand behind our product!
+If BYT P&L Tracker doesn't meet your needs, we offer a full refund within 7 days of purchase, no questions asked.
+Just email boneyardtees@gmail.com with your order details.

 ## Support